Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 ```

 ##### Determining Version
-To determine the current version of the mod, the Github service uses the `ModVersion` field inside of your mod's `ModConfig.json`.
+To determine the current version of the mod, the GitHub service uses the `ModVersion` field inside of your mod's `ModConfig.json`.

-To determine the version on Github, the Github service uses the `tag` assigned to each release.
+To determine the version on GitHub, the GitHub service uses the `tag` assigned to each release.

-If the Github version is higher than the local one, there is an update.
+If the GitHub version is higher than the local one, there is an update.

 ##### User Configuration

-Each mod with Github update support can be configured by the user.
-This can be done by editing the `ReloadedGithubUserConfig.json`  file, in the mod folder using a standard text editor.
+Each mod with GitHub update support can be configured by the user.
+This can be done by editing the `ReloadedGitHubUserConfig.json`  file, in the mod folder using a standard text editor.

 **Example file:**
 ```json